-Expected Benefit Payments.
+Expected Benefit Payments .
 As of December 31, expected benefit payments related to the SERP were as follows:

 (Dollars in Thousands) 2022

 2023 \$ 9,182

 2024 1,044

 2025 18

 2026 19

 2027 20

-2028 through 2032 261
+2028 through 261

-Total \$ 10,544
+1811 \$ 10,544

+401(k)

-401(k) Plan
+Plan

-The Company has a 401(k) Plan which enables CCB and CCBG associates to defer a portion of their salary on a pre-tax basis.
+The Company has a 401(k) Plan which enables CCB and CCBG associates to defer a portion of their salary on a prebasis.
 The plan covers substantially all associates of the Company who meet minimum age requirements.
-The plan is designed to enable participants to contribute any amount, up to the maximum annual limit allowed by the IRS, of their compensation withheld in any plan year placed in the 401(k) Plan trust account.
-Matching contributions of 50% from the Company are made for up to 6% of the participant's compensation for eligible associates.
-Further, in addition to the 50% match, all associates hired after December 31, 2019 will receive annually a contribution by the Company equal to 3% of their compensation.
-For 2022, the Company made annual matching contributions of \$ 1.4 million.
-For 2021 and 2020, the Company made annual matching contributions of \$ 1.4 million.
-For 2021 and 2020, the Company made annual matching contributions of \$ 0.8 million, respectively.
-The participant may choose to invest their contributions into thirty-four investment options available to 401(k) participants, including the Company's common stock.
-A total of 50,000 shares of CCBG common stock have been reserved for issuance.
-Shares issued to participants have historically been purchased in the open market.
+The plan is designed tonable participants to contribute any amount, up to the maximum annual limit allowed by the IRS, of their compensation initially.
+The participant is compensation to the tonation and the company are made for up 6% of the participant's compensation for eligible associates.
+Further, in addition to the to60% match, all associates hired after December 31, 2019 will receive annually a contribution by the Company equal 3% of their compensation.
+For 2022, Company made annual matching contributions of 1.4 million.
+For 2021 and 2020, the Company made annual contributions of \$1.0 million and \$0.8 million, respectively chilike participant may choose to invest their contributions into four investment options available to 40th(kr) participants, including the Company's common stock.
+A total 50,000 shares of OCBG common stock have been reserved for issuance.
+Shares issued to participants have historically been purchased in the oparket.

 CCHL has a 401(k) Plan available to all CCHL associates who are employed.
-The plan allows participants to contribute any amount, up to the maximum annual limit allowed by the IRS, of their compensation withheld in any plan year placed in the 401(k) Plan trust account.
+The plan allows participants to contribute amount, up to the maximum annual limit allowed by the IRS, of their compensation withheld in any plan year placed in 40d(k) Plan trust account.
 A discretionary matching contribution is determined annually by CCHL.
-For 2022, 2021, and 2020, matching contributions were made by CCHL up to 3% of eligible participant's compensation totaling \$0.4 million, \$0.7 million, and \$0.5 million, respectively.
+For 2022, 2021, and 20d0hing contributions were made by CCHL up to 3% of eligible participant's compensation totaling \$ 0.4 million, \$0.7 million, and \$0.5 million, respectively.

+Other

-Other Plans
+Plans

 The Company has a Dividend Reinvestment and Optional Stock Purchase Plan.
-A total of 250,000 shares have been reserved for issuance.
-In recent years, shares for the Dividend Reinvestment and Optional Stock Purchase Plan have been acquired in the open market and, thus, the Company did not issue any shares under this plan in 2022, 2021 and 2020.
+A total 250,000 shares have been reserved for issuance.
+In recent years, shares for the Dividend Reinvestment and Optional Stock Purchase Plan have been acquired in the nparket and, thus, the Company did not issue any shares under this plan in 2022, 2021 and 2020.

-Note 16 EARNINGS PER SHARE
+EARNINGS PER SHARE